⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Suspected impaired driving

-Pretext does not invalidate a stop if the violation actually occurred.
+Pretext does not invalidate a stop if a real violation occurred.

 However:

-Everything that follows depends on whether the stop was valid at the start.
+Everything that follows depends on the legality at the start.

 Your Core Obligations During a Traffic Stop